devond76180/Klipper_extended/docs/G-Codes.md

 - `SYNC_HEATER_TEMPERATURE HEATER=<heater_name> [TO=<heater_name>]
   [OFFSET_TEMP=<value>]`: Synchronize heaters temperatures with an optional offset.
 The follower heater will reach the offsetted temperature prior to the synchronisation is active.
-To unsynchronize an heater, omits the TO parameter.
+To unsynchronize an heater, omit the TO parameter.
 - `ACTIVATE_EXTRUDER EXTRUDER=<config_name>`: In a printer with
   multiple extruders this command is used to change the active extruder.